-You ever hear the saying, “You ain’t doing something right if someone’s not hating on you”?
-Well, the confirmation is coming in every day, especially when it comes to Planet Fitness.
-Several weeks back, there were a couple of people that wrote in thinking they could bitch about how I railed on Planet Fitness and it might change my thinking.
-Uhhh… No. Their thought process was so incoherent it made me want to put this column out that week, but patience is a virtue, or so I’m told.
+Have you ever heard the saying, “You ain’t doing something right if someone’s not hating you”?
+Well, confirmation is coming in every day, especially concerning Planet Fitness and it’s Lunk Alarm.
+Several weeks back, a couple of people wrote in, thinking they could bitch about how I railed on Planet Fitness, which might change my thinking.
+Uhhh, No. Their thought process was so incoherent it made me want to put this column out that week, but patience is a virtue, or so I’m told.

-Just a quick recap for the brain-dead and fitness-ignorant.
-Tootsie Rolls, no matter how much you love them, shouldn’t be served up at a fitness facility like clams on a half shell at the Inner Harbor in Baltimore.
-Pizza should be delivered to your home, not your gym.
-And if you are intimidated by a heavyweight, stay the f**k out of my way, let me lift and you probably won’t get hurt.
+Just a quick recap for the brain-dead and fitness-ignorant; Tootsie Rolls, no matter how much you love them, shouldn’t be served up at a fitness facility like clams on a half shell at the Inner Harbor in Baltimore.
+Deliver Pizza to your home, not your gym.
+And if you are intimidated by a heavyweight, stay the f**k out of my way, let me lift, and you probably won’t get hurt.

 Everyone who works out at a real gym or in their garages knows about the Planet Fitness Lunk Alarm.

 If you don’t, how does living under that rock feel?

 The Lunk Alarm is an indicator that wussies use to point out the people they wish they could be.
 Or, at least, that’s how I see it.

 So let me tell you about my experience with the Lunk Alarm, and remember, this is only Day 2 of a brand new membership.
 With my belly filled with yummy, chocolatey Tootsie Rolls, I decided to get a workout in.

 On Day 1, I was interrupted by the manager while doing a 315-pound squat, so I did some chest flies and “grunted” a little and decided it was a good time to leave.